Skip to main content

 Contributors netapp-mwallis

 You can change cluster-level, backup-to-object storage settings that you set when activating NetApp Backup and Recovery for each ONTAP system by using the Advanced Settings page.
 You can also modify some settings that are applied as "default" backup settings.
-This includes changing the transfer rate of backups to object storage, whether historical Snapshot copies are exported as backup files, and enabling or disabling ransomware scans for a system.
+This includes changing the transfer rate of backups to object storage, whether historical snapshots are exported as backup files, and enabling or disabling ransomware scans for a system.

 Note These settings are available for backup-to-object storage only.
 None of these settings affect your Snapshot or replication settings.

-NOTE To switch to and from NetApp Backup and Recovery workloads, refer to Switch to different NetApp Backup and Recovery workloads.
+Note To switch to and from NetApp Backup and Recovery workloads, refer to Switch to different NetApp Backup and Recovery workloads.

 You can change the following options in the Advanced Settings page: